wildraccoons/FRC-2023-Offseason/README.md

 ## Important
-The onboard I2C is known to hang, causing system lockups, so this test is set up to use the I2C port on the MXP Connector, highlighted on the picture:
+The onboard I2C is known to hang, causing system lockups, so this test is set up to use the I2C pins on the MXP Port, highlighted on the picture:
 ![Picture of a RoboRIO with the MXP Port circled](./misc/RoboRIO_MXPPort.png)

 The matching I2C pins on the NavX-micro and the MXP Port should be connected.